LeenaKH123/LeenaKH123/README.md

 My career spans executive stakeholder management, enterprise programme delivery, cloud transformation, enterprise applications, data and AI initiatives, and operational excellence.
 Having worked across both business and technology functions, I bridge the gap between strategy, architecture, delivery, and value realisation.

-Throughout my career, I have worked with global technology leaders including Oracle, Cisco, and IBM, as well as major telecommunications and enterprise organisations, leading large-scale transformation programmes that drive business growth, operational efficiency, and customer experience improvements.
+Throughout my career, I have worked with global technology leaders including Oracle, Cisco, and IBM, as well as major Banking, financial services, telecommunications and enterprise organisations, leading large-scale transformation programmes that drive business growth, operational efficiency, and customer experience improvements.

 This GitHub showcases my continued hands-on engagement with cloud computing, data science, artificial intelligence, machine learning, automation, and modern engineering practices.
 I believe effective transformation leaders should understand not only the business outcomes they are driving, but also the technologies that enable them.